 Private mortgage insurance is a monthly fee that lenders charge borrowers who put down less than 20% of the value of the home.
 The costs typically amount to between .3 and 1.5% of the original loan amount each year.

-Credit Score
+Impacts of Credit Score

 - Types of credit and length of credit history